The causal structure of galactic astrophysics: Results

 \subsection{Mock data tests}

-We find that \texttt{truncation\_limit} $=14$ is ideal for this data: it is considerably larger than the default value of 3, allowing the highly nonlinear relations between variables to be captured, but still larger values tend to decrease the BIC due to the additional model complexity.
-The results are largely insensitive to this.
+We find that \texttt{truncation\_limit} $=14$ is ideal for this data: it is considerably larger than the default value of 3, allowing the highly nonlinear relations between variables to be captured in the FCIT scoring and conditional independence tests, but still larger values tend to decrease the BIC due to the additional model complexity.
+The results are in any case largely insensitive to this.
 Fixing this we then scan through \texttt{penalty\_discount}, calculating in each case the average precision, recall and F1 score across 200 mock datasets differing only in their number of edges and the random number generation.

 The result is shown in Fig.~\ref{fig:mocks}.
-As \texttt{penalty\_discount} increases, the scoring function penalises model complexity more strongly, leading to sparser graphs.
-This reduces false positives and thus tends to increase precision, but it also causes some true edges to be missed, lowering recall.
-The F1 score exhibits a peak at \texttt{penalty\_discount} $\sim40-50$ at a value $\sim0.9$, roughly indicating a 90 per cent success rate on each dataset.
-We adopt a value of 50 for the real data, but again explore reasonable variations without finding important differences.
-We also confirm that the other hyperparameters in the FCIT algorithm and its testing and scoring methods have little impact on the results.
+As \texttt{penalty\_discount} increases the score penalises model complexity more strongly, leading to sparser graphs.
+This reduces false positives and thus tends to increase precision, but also causes some true edges to be missed, lowering recall.
+The F1 score peaks at \texttt{penalty\_discount} $\sim40-50$ at a value $\sim0.9$, roughly indicating a 90 per cent success rate on each dataset.
+We adopt a value of 50 for the real data.

+{While the mock data matches the real data in the number of datapoints, nodes and (approximately, since this is a post-hoc statistic) causal edges, it does not match it in noise distribution, which is unknown and likely complex in the NSA.
+This may be expected to incur some systematic error in the optimal \texttt{trunction\_limit} and \texttt{penalty\_discount} when applied to the real data.
+However, the correlations induced in the mock data are qualitatively similar to those of Fig.~\ref{fig:corner}, and we explicitly check that the results of Fig.~\ref{fig:mocks} are not appreciably altered by reasonable variations in the neural network architecture or noise distribution parameters.
+Further, we investigate modest variations in \texttt{trunction\_limit}, \texttt{penalty\_discount} and the other hyperparameters in the FCIT algorithm and its testing and scoring methods directly on the real data, finding relatively robust results.}